google/go-cloud/wire/README.md

     `*Greeter` will be broken.
 -   Add a provider for `io.Writer` to `GreeterSet`.
 Injectors might already have a provider for `io.Writer` which might conflict with this one.

+As such, you should pick the output types in a library provider set carefully.
+In general, prefer small provider sets in a library.
+For example, it is common for a library provider set to contain a single provider function along with a `wire.Bind` to the interface the return type implements.
+Avoiding larger provider sets reduces the likelihood that applications will encounter conflicts.
+To illustrate, imagine your library provides a client for a web service.
+While it may be tempting to bundle a provider for `*http.Client` in a provider set for your library's client, doing so would cause conflicts if every library did the same.
+Instead, the library's provider set should only include the provider for the API client, and let `*http.Client` be an input of the provider set.

 ### Mocking